Located across the Badung Strait from Bali’s southeastern coast is one of Indonesia’s best dive destinations; the pristine waters of Nusa Lembongan.

 – Manta Point –

-Last and certainly not least is “Manta Point” Nusa Penida’s most famous dive site
+Last and certainly not least is “Manta Point” arguably Nusa Penida’s most famous diving and snorkelling site.